Advice > Consulting

 You can use this free consulting resume guide and this free consulting cover letter guide to help tailor your application to the position you’re targeting.

-And if you’re looking for expert feedback, you can also get input from our team of ex-MBB recruiters, who will cover what achievements to focus on (or ignore), how to fine tune your bullet points, and more.
+And if you’re looking for expert feedback, you can also get input from our team of ex-MBB recruiters, who will cover what achievements to focus on (or ignore), how to fine-tune your bullet points, and more.

-After that, you must complete a difficult interview process.
+Once you clear the McKinsey Solve game, you must complete a difficult interview process.
 In a recent interview, Dominic Barton, McKinsey’s ex-Global Managing Director, revealed that about 1% of the 200,000 candidates applying to the firm every year receive a job offer.

 Assuming a 33% success rate at the four steps of the recruiting process described above, we estimate that McKinsey interviews about 21,000 candidates every year and that they extend a job offer to about 2,200 of them.
-If you have been invited to a first round interview with McKinsey, you therefore have a 10% chance of getting an offer.
+If you have been invited to a first-round interview with McKinsey, you therefore have a 10% chance of getting an offer.

 • Filter 1 / Resume and cover letter: 200,000 candidates

-• Filter 2 / McKinsey digital assessment: ~65,000 candidates
+• Filter 2 / McKinsey Solve: ~65,000 candidates

-• Filter 3 / First round of interviews: ~21,000 candidates
+• Filter 3 / First-round of interviews: ~21,000 candidates

-• Filter 4 / Second round of interviews: ~6,800 candidates
+• Filter 4 / Second-round of interviews: ~6,800 candidates

 • Job offers: 2,200 candidates